bryankahl/NJCollegesAndMap/README.md

 - **Assets**: Contains the app logo.

 - ## Usage
-- To view my website,
+- To view the app, use the files provided and open in Xcode!